digitoimistodude/macos-lemp-setup/README.md

 ### Post installations

+#### PHP config

-You may want to add your user and group correctly to `/usr/local/etc/php/7.4/php-fpm.d/www.conf` and set these to the bottom:
+You may want to add your user and group correctly to `/opt/homebrew/etc/php/7.4/php-fpm.d/www.conf` (or wherever your www.conf is, find with `sudo find / -name 'www.conf'`) and set these to the bottom:

 ````
 catch_workers_output = yes